 The exact cause of bronchial atresia is not well known.
 Focal bronchial interruption appears to occur before birth.
 As the bronchial pattern is entirely normal distal to the site of stenosis, it has been suggested that atresia is probably secondary to a traumatic event during fetal life rather than a result of abnormal growth and development 5.

 The bronchi distal to the atresia become filled with mucus and may form a mucocoele/bronchocoele.
 The lung distal to the atretic bronchus develops normally but is overinflated due to collateral air drift with air trapping.

 It is typically at the segmental or subsegmental level.
-It can involve any lobe but most commonly occurs at the apico-posterior segment of the left upper lobe, 2 followed by right upper lobe.
+It can involve any lobe but most commonly occurs at the apicoposterior segment of the left upper lobe, 2 followed by the right upper lobe.

-- atretic bronchial stump(s) often become(s) mucus plugged and can give a finger-in-glove appearance
+- atretic bronchial stump(s) often become(s) plugged with mucus and can give a finger-in-glove appearance

 - distal lung parenchyma supplied by the atretic segment can be hyperlucent due to oligemia and air trapping with air entering through pores of Kohn